-A key component of a resilient building is a robust structural system, which limits the spread of collapse under extreme natural and man-made hazards.
+A key component of a resilient building is a robust structural system, which limits the progression of failure under extreme natural and man-made hazards.
 Therefore, an important focus of the project is to develop system-level performance metrics for robustness of building structures.
-Robustness is a key structural property that is related to disproportionate collapse resistance.
-Both structural redundancy and integrity are key factors that influence the robustness of the structure.
-The combined influence of these factors must be quantified to express the robustness in a meaningful and measurable manner.
+Structural robustness is the ability of a structure to withstand local failures without disproportionate collapse.
+Redundancy, integrity, and ductility are key factors that influence the robustness of the structure.
 The assessment of structural robustness requires simulation of structural behavior under various local failure scenarios.
 Realistic and efficient simulations require the development and use of advanced and experimentally validated modeling methodologies to examine the structural system performance.
-Both traditional and new design concepts will be evaluated to determine the relative merits of various structural systems in resisting disproportionate collapse.
-The project will examine collapse limit states of various structural systems to quantify their reserve capacities, through a combination of push-down and push-over analyses.
-Reserve capacity measures will support resilience metrics for system damage.
+The project will examine collapse limit states of various structural systems to quantify their reserve capacities through push-down analyses.
 The project will also develop design and retrofit methodologies that take explicit advantage of the synergies associated with mitigating disproportionate collapse under multiple hazards to enhance overall structural performance, efficiency, and cost-effectiveness.

 The work on structural robustness will produce the following outcomes: